My mom loved Australia.

 Use a regular sugar cookie recipe, and let the kids have a go.
 It’s like playdoh, but they can eat it afterwards.
 Bonus!
 We used these Australian Animal Cookie Cutters from Australian Geographic, which were ideal for this activity.

 3. Australian Animal Actions

 We have a bunch of Australian animal toys – kind of like these.
 We put them in the bag and had the children blindly draw out an animal, then cross the room like their pick: hop like a kangaroo, climb like a koala, all fours like a dingo.
 Good fun, and they loved it.
 They stopped using the bag eventually, and just picked the animals they hadn’t tried or the ones they liked best.

 4. Soft Play

-For the smaller children we had a bunch of stuffed toys – koala bears, kangaroos and a wombat, among other things.
+For the smaller children we had a bunch of stuffed toys – koala bears, kangaroos, talking cactus toy for baby and a wombat, among other things.

 iChild has a fabulous koala bear mask.
 We ended up saving those for another day.